IMasterIIChiefI-IST/Japanese-Flash-Card-Game/README.md

 └── README.md
 ```

 The app looks for `japanese_vocabulary_by_category.xlsx` by name (via the "Try same-folder Excel" button), so keep that filename as-is.
 The same applies to the optional dictionary file — see the filenames listed above.
+The Grammar Guide PDF is *not* loaded from a same-folder file — it's stored inside the browser itself (IndexedDB) after you click **Download guide for offline use** or **Load PDF file**, so no extra file needs to sit next to the app for it.
 You can rename the HTML file to `index.html` if you want GitHub Pages or a simple static server to open it more easily — just update any links/shortcuts accordingly.

 ## Running Locally